JeremyDClark17/CS4420-Project/readme.md

-##  Alright, so once you've pulled all this new stuff and have php and composer installed, cd into gameRanker then run:
+##  Alright, so once you've pulled all this new stuff and have php and composer installed, cd into main workspace folder, then run:

 composer install